FDSN/StationXML/docs/transform-laplace.rst

   #.
 "LAPLACE (HERTZ)"
   #.
 "DIGITAL (Z-TRANSFORM)"  (Discussed in next section)

-Note also the <NormalizationFactor> with unit "HERTZ".
+Note also the <NormalizationFrequency> with unit "HERTZ".
 These units are distinct from those used to identify :math:`s` above.
 The <NormalizationFrequency> specifies
 the frequency (in Hz) at which the polezero transfer function is normalized.